SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 # Acknowledgements

-We acknowledge contributions from Mosè Giordano, Valentin Churavy and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
+We acknowledge contributions from Mosè Giordano, Valentin Churavy, and Pietro Monticone who have also committed to the SpeedyWeather.jl repository, and the wider Julia community for help and support.
 We gratefully acknowledge funding from the National Science Foundation (Chris please add) and the European Research Council